lazyten/krims/README.md

 // Error, will abort program in Debug mode auto error = map.at<std::string>("an integer");
 ```
-- The ``ParameterMap`` has preliminary support for hierachical storage:
+- The ``ParameterMap`` has preliminary support for hierarchical storage:
   Keys which contain a slash ``/`` are interpreted like a UNIX path.
   Using the ``submap`` function, one can navigate into a subpath,
   which offers the same interface as the original map.
   This way one can selectively shadow parts of the stored data
   and allow different parts of the program to transparently
   manage parameters or references to results of computations.
-- An example is located at [examples/ParameterMap_demo](examples/ParameterMap_demo)
+- An example is located at [examples/ParameterMap_demo](examples/ParameterMap_demo).

 ### Useful helper functions to deal with tuples
 - The header [``<krims/TupleUtils.hh>``](src/krims/TupleUtils.hh)
   provides a number of utility functions
   which ease the use of ``std::tuple`` objects.
 - The ``apply`` function allows to call a functor, lambda or ``std::function``
-  object using the elements of a tuple as the parameters to the call.
+  object using the elements of a tuple as the parameters to the call
   In other words
 ```cpp
 auto add_lambda = [] (double x, int y) { return x+y; };